ucscode/project-verse/README.md

 - Create a new folder - ```els-content/your-project```
 - Create an index file - ```els-content/your-project/index.php```
-- In the index file, you can write your code, require other file, install larger libraries etc... to develop your project
+- In the index file, you can write your code, include other file, install larger libraries etc... to develop your project

 ### Basic Usage